Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 While I was first diagnosed, no one would ever suggest a stage 4 lung cancer patient have surgery.

-It was becoming an option for some stage 4 patients to be able to have more of an out-of-the-box treatment, meaning surgery or radiation, of their primary tumor, in order to hopefully improve the patient’s overall survival.
+It was becoming an option for some stage 4 patients to be able to have more of an out-of-the-box treatment, meaning surgery or radiation, of their primary tumor in order to hopefully improve the patient’s overall survival.

 I thought that was a good idea.
 It went to tumor board at my hospital.
 They came back and said I was a candidate for surgery.
-So I decided if I was a candidate for surgery, I’d rather do that than radiation because I could an entire lobe of my lung out where all of the cancer was, and hopefully not have side effects that might come from radiating that area of the lung.
+I decided if I was a candidate for surgery, I’d rather do that than radiation because I could [take out] an entire lobe of my lung out, where all of the cancer was, and hopefully not have side effects that might come from radiating that area of the lung.
 That’s what I ended up having done just about a year ago from today.

 I had surgery, my upper right lobe removed, and as a result of that, became no evidence of disease (NED).
-It’s a year later and I still have no evidence of disease!
+It’s a year later, and I still have no evidence of disease!

-How did you feel going into surgery
+How did you feel going into surgery?

 Right before the lobectomy, I had to do a special bronchoscopy, even though I had a PET scan also prior, to make sure nothing lit up anywhere other than the primary tumor.
 They wanted to make sure there was no cancer in any of the lymph nodes outside of my upper right lobe.

-I won’t say it was pain-free but I was so glad I had the surgery, I really am.
+I won’t say it was pain-free, but I was so glad I had the surgery.
+I really am.